jgkramer/jgkramer.github.io/_drafts/post7_demand.md

 This post will discuss (with examples along the way):
 - Why the costs of infrastructure and risks to grid stability from sharp fluctutations in power by large customers justify demand-based pricing systems
-- How the presence of demand charges creates different incentives to shift usage patterns than energy-consumption pricing alone, and how using electricity-consuming equipment serially rather than in parallel can save costs
+- How the presence of demand charges creates different incentives to shift usage patterns than energy-consumption pricing alone, and how using electricity-consuming equipment in a staggered rather than parallel manner can meaningfully cut costs
 - How different states structure their plans: in particular different states have different ratios between energy consumption costs and demand costs, which leads to different strengths of economic incentives to smooth out energy usage over time

 <!--more-->